lucclem61/Clementi_Luciano_earbuds_sub1/README.md

-Start# eChord Earbuds

-An interactive promotional page for the **eChord Earbuds** brand.
-It includes a 3D model viewer, responsive layout, and smooth visual effects.

----

-## Features
-- View a 3D model of the earbuds
-- Responsive layout built with SASS
-- Fullscreen model viewing button

----

-## Built With
-- HTML5
-- SASS (SCSS)
-- JavaScript
-- GSAP 3
-- Google Model-Viewer

----

-## How to Use
-1. Open `index.html` in your browser.
-2. To edit styles, modify files in the `sass/` folder and compile to `css/main.css`.
-3. The 3D model file is in `model/ear.glb.glb`.

----

-## Author
-**Luciano Clementi**
+eChord Earbuds Project 🎧
+This project showcases an interactive product page for the eChord Earbuds.
+It includes modern front end features such as a 3D model viewer, scroll animations, and responsive design across all screen sizes.

+Table of Contents 📋
+About
+Skills
+Languages
+Features
+Installation
+Usage
+Contact

+About 👨🏻‍💻
+This project was created to demonstrate front end development skills using real world interactive components.
+The goal is to present an appealing and engaging product experience.

+Skills 🥷
+Responsive design
+Front end development
+Animation and interaction

+Languages 🛠️
+HTML
+Sass
+JavaScript

+Frameworks and Libraries 📚
+Greensock
+Google Model Viewer

+Features ⭐
+3D model viewer
+Scroll driven explode animation
+X ray comparison slider
+Fullscreen model viewer
+Responsive layout for desktop tablet and mobile
+Smooth animations

+Installation 📦
+Clone the repository
+Open the project folder
+No installation is required

+Usage 🚀
+Open the index.html file in any browser
+To edit the styles, open the Sass folder and compile to css main.css

+Contact 📱
+If you have any questions or want to connect you can reach me here: l_clementi@fanshaweonline.ca

+Luciano Clementi